karmin88/skih3113-final-esp-dht-photoresistor-relay/README.md

 <br>1.
 Install the Arduino IDE from the official website.
 <br>2.
 In the Arduino IDE, go to File > Preferences and add the following URL to the "Additional Boards Manager URLs" field: http://arduino.esp8266.com/stable/package_esp8266com_index.json.
 <br>3.
 Install necessary libraries by going to Sketch > Include Library > Manage Libraries.
 <br>4.
-Search for and install the following libraries:
+Search for and install the following libraries: DHT sensor library, Adafruit Unified Sensor, ESP8266WiFi, ESP8266HTTPClient
-DHT sensor library
-Adafruit Unified Sensor
-ESP8266WiFi
-ESP8266HTTPClient

 - **Setting Up the Database: PHPMyAdmin by XAMPP**
 <br>1.
 Download and install XAMPP from the official website.